See Credit Details Below

 Program Level: Overview

-Prerequisites: An interest developing, purchasing or using technology in daily business or in assisting clients who do so.
+Prerequisites: An interest in developing, purchasing or using technology in daily business or in assisting clients who do so.

 Advanced Preparation: None